bartbartelds/obsidian-writing/class notes/short stories.md

 - where: location, introduced through to a sensory detail
 - genre: mention something specific and unique, that grounds the story in a genre

-Introduce the conflict - 2 sentences
+Introduce the conflict and the try/fail cycle - 2 sentences
--
+- what is the character trying to do and why
+- what is stopping them from succeeding
+- in flash fiction / short form writing, you can imply several try/fail cycles have already happened

+Look at the conflict/complication you came up with above, and identify the MICE element you're dealing with.